tonoyandev/tonoyandev/README.md

 I'm a creative wizard and a Solidity sorcerer, masterfully crafting spells on the Ethereum blockchain.
 I’ve been accused of talking to computers - guilty as charged!

-- 🔭 I’m currently working on a top-secret AI trained dog called RichAI on Ethereum.
-Shhh!
+- 🔭 I’m currently working on a zk-Stark and zk-Snark technologies, discovering zk-Sync ERA and some other stuff
-- 🌱 I’m currently learning the arcane arts of smart contract optimization.
-Next?
-Polkadot or Cosmos!
+- 🌱 I’m currently learning the ZKP tools
-- 👯 I’m looking to collaborate on your crazy DApp project.
+- 👯 I’m looking to collaborate on your blockchain project.
 Bring it on!
 - 🤔 I’m looking for help with cross-chain conundrums.
 Got insights?
 Holler at me!
 - 💬 Ask me about solidity, blockchain magic, crypto chitchat.
 I'll talk your ear off!
 - 📫 How to reach me: [hi@tonoyan.dev](mailto:hi@tonoyan.dev).